bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 : It is achieved through parallel insertions into a graph database of the results from the *Model-Related* and *NetOps-Related* tasks, after ensuring that:
 1) the URI patterns implemented in the RML rules of the NetOps-Related step are consistent with the URIs produced by the Model-Related step to benefit from automatic linking of triples within the graph database through the uniqueness of the URIs;
 2) the definition of mappings between MOBILE-O and NORIA-O has been implemented and inserted into the graph database (i.e. realization of the Y-MODEL-META-KG-ALIGNMENT use case through the implementation of the ONTO-LINKER concept as illustrated in {{snippet-onto-linker}}).
-For this experiment, the graph database is a Neo4j database {{NEO4J}} instance, and the loading is performed using the Neo4j Neosemantics tool.
+For this experiment, the graph database is a Neo4j database {{NEO4J}} instance, and the loading is performed using the Neo4j Neosemantics toolkit.

 Use Cases-Related Pre-Processing:
 : Dependency relationships are, in general, knowledge elements that cannot be directly derived from field data; they are part of the business knowledge regarding the operation of the network systems.